Dylan987/high-low-game/README.md

 ## What It Does
 I simulate 40 000 trials of three different players playing the same High-Low game.
 One player is like a normal human player.
 They choose "HIGHER" if the previous (face up) card is low and "LOWER" if the previous (face up) card is high.
 However, there are 13 ranks in a deck of card.
 Using Aces low, if a 7 is the face up card, we face a problem.
 There are 6 (A-6) cards below a 7 and 6 (8-K) cards above a 7.
-We have to guess.
+We have to abitrarily choose "HIGHER" or "LOWER".

 The next player addresses this, while still being human-implementable.
 We track the number of high and low cards by assigning (-1) to cards A-6 and (+1) to cards 8-K, and keep a running count of the cards we've seen.
 For example if the sequence we've seen is A, 5, 9, 4, 2, the count would be (-1) + (-1) + 1 + (-1) + (-1) = -3.
 If the count is negative and the previous card is a 7, then we choose "HIGHER" because we have expended the lower cards.
 If the count is positive and the previous card is a 7, then we choose "LOWER" for similar reasons.
 Note that this strategy is feasable as only one number needs to be tracked.
 In fact, many card counters employ a [similar strategy](https://www.blackjack.org/blackjack-strategies/hi-lo-count/) to beat Blackjack.